aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-03-21-data-redis-part-4.md

 {% endhighlight %}

 {: .box-warning}
-**Caution:** If you want to execute normalization/denormalization jobs, you must first get the release 0.99.0 of Redis Data Integration since it is still under development.
+**Caution:** If you want to execute normalization/denormalization jobs, It is mandatory to load the release 0.99 (at least) of Redis Data Integration.

 #### For UBUNTU18.04